Mohaitzahria/Deribit_Management_System/GoQuant_test_api/README.md

----
-title: "Deribit Order Management System"
-description: "A Command-Line Interface (CLI) application for managing orders on Deribit, coded in C++ and requiring the libcurl and JSON libraries."
----

-# Deribit Order Management System
+# Deribit Order Execution and Management System

-A Command-Line Interface (CLI) application for managing orders on Deribit, coded in C++ and requiring the libcurl and JSON libraries.
-This tool enables users to interact with the Deribit API for efficient cryptocurrency trading directly from the terminal.
+## Overview

+This project is a C++ application designed to interact with the Deribit API, enabling efficient management of cryptocurrency trading operations.
+It supports features such as placing, canceling, and modifying orders, retrieving the order book, and viewing active trading positions.
+The application is specifically configured for use on the Deribit testnet.

 ## Features

-- **Order Management**: Place, cancel, and modify orders.
-- **Market Data**: Retrieve and display the current order book.
-- **Position Management**: View active trading positions.
 - **Authentication**: Securely handle API credentials.
+- **Place Orders**: Submit buy or sell orders for a specified cryptocurrency.
+- **Cancel Orders**: Cancel existing orders by providing their IDs.
+- **Modify Orders**: Change the parameters of existing orders.
+- **Get Order Book**: Retrieve the current order book for a specified cryptocurrency.
+- **View Current Positions**: Display current trading positions.

 ## Prerequisites